MinhPhanBabsonMSBA/auto-annotated-portfolio/content/pages/index.md

       A Master’s student at Babson Graduate School of Business with a strong foundation in machine learning, data analytics, and cloud-based data engineering.
-I focus on transforming complex data into clear, actionable insights that drive smarter decisions and solve real-world business problems.
+I focus on transforming complex data into clear, actionable insights that drive strategic decisions and solve real-world business problems.
         </p></div>
       <!-- Tech Stack Section -->